Nur Fettahoğlu

-Asiye Nur Fettahoğlu ([nuɾ ˈfettahoːɫu]) (born 12 November 1980) is a Turkish-German actress, model, television presenter and fashion designer known for playing numerous characters in several films and television series, including her role as Mahidevran Sultan in Muhteşem Yüzyıl.
+Asiye Nur Fettahoğlu ([nuɾ ˈfettahoːɫu]) (born Duisburg, 12 November 1980) is a Turkish-German actress, model, television presenter and fashion designer known for playing numerous characters in several films and television series, including her role as Mahidevran Sultan in Muhteşem Yüzyıl.

 Early life

-Fettahoğlu was born in 1980 to Fatma and Sinan Fettahoğlu as one of their five children in Duisburg, West Germany.
+Fettahoğlu was born to Fatma and Sinan Fettahoğlu as one of their five children in Duisburg, West Germany.
 Her family is from Rize, Turkey.
-After Ottoman Empire collapsed, Her paternal family is of Turkish descent and immigrated from Cretan.
-During Yugoslavia, Her maternal family is Kosovo Albanian, they later migrated to Rize.
+After the Ottoman Empire collapsed, her paternal family, who were Cretan Muslims, immigrated from Crete, Greece.
+Her maternal family who were originally Kosovo Albanians, migrated from Yugoslavia to Rize.
 Her education was at Beşiktaş High School and then she went to Haliç University and graduated with a degree in fashion design.
 She worked for a while as a television anchor for financial news on the Sky Türk channel.

 Personal life

 Between 2008 and 2011, Fettahoğlu was married to Murat Aysan.
-In 2013, she married businessman Levent Veziroğlu.
+After they divorced, she married businessman Levent Veziroğlu in 2013.
 The couple separated in 2015 but reconciled before the divorce proceedings were finalized.
-On 14 February 2016, Fettahoğlu gave birth to their daughter.
+On 11 February 2016, Fettahoğlu gave birth to their first child, a daughter named Elisa.
 The couple formally divorced in March 2021.